skip-to-content-text

 Symptoms of Prostate Cancer

-In the early stages, prostate cancer usually does not present any symptoms.
-As the disease progresses, the following symptoms may arise:
+In the early stages, prostate cancer usually proceeds silently, without manifesting any noticeable symptoms.
+However, as the disease progresses, the following symptoms may occur:

 • Bone pain.

-• Pain in the hips, lower back or upper thighs.
+• Discomfort in the hips, lower back or upper thighs.

 • Painful ejaculations.